 The appeal of the UBS logo is built on color contrast.
 The combination of red and black looks very presentable.
 Both colors speak of confidence in the future, the presence of unwavering capital, and its constant replenishment.

 The red color signifies high financial activity.
-The bank is constantly engaged in real estate management, trading in the securities market, etc. The shade also indicates that the institution is at the center of attention, often scandalous, as history shows.
+The bank is constantly engaged in real estate management, trading in the securities market, etc. The shade also suggests that the institution is often in the spotlight, often scandalous, as history shows.
 UBS is associated with an ongoing stream of investigations regarding tax evasion and other financial machinations.

 Red is also the color of action.
 Over more than 20 years in the market, the conglomerate’s influence has expanded to India, China, the US, the UK, and Australia.
 New directions are opened, and others are closed down.
 There is constant, bustling activity.

-Black – calm and consistent.
+Black is calm and consistent.
 Despite financial storms, crises, and penalties, the conglomerate continues to operate and guarantees stability to its depositors.

-The overlay of black color, specifically on the image of keys, indicates that the institution’s strength lies in unity.
+The black overlay, specifically on the image of the keys, indicates that the institution’s strength lies in unity.
 The merging of different organizations into a single conglomerate.
 Their mutual support and experience help them stay afloat in any challenging conditions.

 The font for the inscription is Velino Text Medium.